Idham Chalid

-He was appointed a National Hero of Indonesia, along with 6 other figures, based on Presidential Decree No. 113/TK/Tahun 2011 dated November 7, 2011.
-On December 19, 2016, he was immortalized in the new redesign of Rp.
+He was appointed a National Hero of Indonesia, along with 6 other figures, based on Presidential Decree No. 113/TK/Year 2011 dated 7 November 2011.
+On 19 December 2016, he was immortalized in the new redesign of Rp.
 5.000, new rupiah banknote.

 Early life and education

 Early life

-Idham Chalid was born on August 27, 1921 in Setui, Tanah Bumbu regency, in the southeast portion of South Kalimantan.
+Idham Chalid was born on August 27, 1921, in Satui, Tanah Bumbu regency, in the southeast portion of South Kalimantan.
 He is the eldest of five children.
 His father was Muhammad Chalid, a person from Amuntai, about 200 kilometers from Banjarmasin.
 When he was six years old, his family moved to Amuntai and lived in the Tangga Ulin area, his father's ancestral hometown.

 Education

 He was admitted to the second grade of Amuntai People's School (SR).
 After graduating from there, he continued his education to Madrasah Ar-Rasyidiyyah in 1922.
 Idham continued his education at the Gontor Islamic Boarding School located in Ponorogo, East Java.
 Becoming fluent in a number of languages, including Japanese.
 After graduating from Gontor, 1943, he continued his education in Jakarta.
 In the capital, his fluency resulted in him being employed as a translator between the Japanese and the Nahdlatul Ulama (NU).

 Around this time, he graduated from an Islamic teaching college, and would go on to work as a teacher at Islamic institutes from 1943-1945.